 If there are parents that still hesitate to enrol their child in a Bulgarian school, we encourage them to contact us: we still have a number of free places in some year groups!

 Please visit Skylark's website for more news and details!

-Welcome to the webpage of the Bulgarian School Chuchuliga (Skylark) in Croydon!
+Welcome to the webpage of the Bulgarian School Chuchuliga (Skylark)!

-Our School started its first classes at the beginning of September 2016 and now for the second school year we continue our work with parents and children living in Croydon and the neighbouring boroughs of South London.
+Our School started its first classes at the beginning of September 2016 and now we continue to work with children and parents living in Croydon, Caterham and other neighbouring South London's boroughs.